gigalixir/gigalixir-cli/docs/source/database.rst

 How to install a Postgres Extension
 ===================================

-Note: Free Databases do not support extensions except for citext which is preinstalled.
+..
+Note:: Free Databases do not support extensions except for citext which is preinstalled.
 See :ref:`tiers`.

 First, make sure Google Cloud SQL supports your extension by checking `their list of extensions`_.
 If it is supported, find your database url by running